syncfusion-content/reactjs-docs/ReactJS/PdfViewer/getting-started.md

 ## Using jsx Template

 By using the jsx template, we can create the html file and jsx file.
-The `.jsx` file can be convert to `.js` file and it can be refered in html page.
+The `.jsx` file can be converted into `.js` file and it can be refered in html page.

 Please refer to the code of HTML file.